LLNL/llnl.github.io/about/faq.md

 After your project has been initially released on GitHub and you are ready to provide a new version, a good practice is to tag the version and include [release notes](https://github.com/LLNL/.github/blob/master/community-health/release-template.md).

 Another good practice is to provide user documentation.
 Read the Docs (RtD) is a common platform for user guides, tutorials, quick start instructions, and other forms of documentation.
-Our [.github repo](https://github.com/LLNL/.github) contains step-by-step instructions for setting up a RtD instance, a [template](https://github-main.readthedocs.io/en/latest/) you can start with, and links to various resources for tips and additional details.
+Our [LLNL/.github repo](https://github.com/LLNL/.github) contains step-by-step instructions for setting up a RtD instance, a [template](https://github-main.readthedocs.io/en/latest/) you can start with, and links to various resources for tips and additional details.

 Submit your repo to [DOE CODE](https://www.osti.gov/doecode/faq#what-is) so others can find it when searching through DOE-funded projects.
 After your repo is included in DOE CODE, you may also want to add the digital object identifier (DOI) to the repo.
 See the [relevant section](https://software.llnl.gov/about/licenses/#digital-object-identifier-doi) of our LLNL Software Licensing page for more information.